jafingerhut/cljol/doc/transitive-reduction-notes.md

 implement, and for small enough input graphs its run time may be perfectly acceptable.
-Algorithm A is also useful to compare its output against the output of an implementation of a more complex algorithm, to test that the more complex implementation is correct.
+Algorithm A is also useful to compare its output against the output of an implementation of a more complex algorithm, for testing the more complex implementation.

 Note that at all times during the execution of Algorithm A, `G=(V,E2)` has the same reachability as `G=(V,E)`, so it is correct to check for